Swansea, Tasmania

 The town was formed in 1821 and celebrated its 200th birthday in 2021.

 History

+The Paredarerme language were spoken by Tasmanian Aborigines in the area.
+It became extinct during the 19th century.

 The first European to explore the Swansea area was Captain John Henry Cox sailing from England to Sydney.
 He took his ship, the Mercury, up the eastern coast of Tasmania.
 On 3 July 1789, having heard of vast colonies of seals in the area, he sailed along the western shore of Maria Island and into a stretch of water he named Oyster Bay.